LunaticPrakash/LunaticPrakash/README.md

 - :school: I'm [Prakash Gupta](https://github.com/LunaticPrakash)  :india: currently a 3rd Year CSE student at @SRMCEM,Lucknow
 - 🎯I’m currently working on  **Data Science and its Applications via Machine Learning**
 - 🎧 Mask is temporary, Music is permanent.
-- 🔭 Astronomy is the second favourite.Now stop thinking about the first one, cause i don't know either 🤷‍♂️.
+- 🔭 Astronomy is the second favourite.
+Thinking about the first one?
+I don't know either 🤷‍♂️.
 - :neutral_face: I have a **confused** relationship with **Hacking**
 - 💬 I am happy to help.
 Ask me anything about anything.
 - 😄 Pronouns: I have a name, so use the Noun xD.